 That way, you’ll see its strengths and weaknesses and get some inspiration for your own personal statement.

-Once you’ve read the personal statement example and analysis, you can download a pdf of the whole document to use as inspiration for your own!
+Once you’ve read the personal statement example and analysis, you’ll be able to download a pdf of the whole document, to use as inspiration for your own!

 Personal Statement Example: Introduction

 “My motivation to study language disorders stems from my experience working with children with special needs growing up in bilingual families and communities.
 Working closely with speech-language pathologists in the Marshall Learning Group, an international special education centre, I reflected on how to best support language-impaired people as a researcher.
 Spending around two months with a child with Williams syndrome who could speak three languages encouraged me to look beyond the double dissociation between language and cognition.
 Accordingly, I assessed the language abilities in Williams syndrome, such as pragmatic ability, in a multilingual context.
 This experience provided me with a research focus on bilingual children with neurodevelopmental disorders and how their brains process speech and language, underpinning my decision to choose Clinical Linguistics for postgraduate study.”

 My Commentary and Analysis